codota/tabnine-intellij/README.md

 **[Tabnine Enterprise](#tabnine-enterprise)**<br />
 **[FAQ](#faq)**<br />

-#### What’s Tabnine
+#### What is Tabnine?

-Tabnine is an AI code assistant that makes you a better developer.
-Tabnine will increase your development velocity with real-time code completions,  chat, and code generation in all the most popular coding languages and IDEs.
+Tabnine is an AI code assistant that makes you a better developer, helping you to increase your development velocity with real-time code completions,  chat, and code generation in all the most popular coding languages and IDEs.

 Whether you call it **IntelliSense, intelliCode, autocomplete, AI-assisted code completion, AI-powered code completion, AI copilot, AI code snippets, code suggestion, code prediction, code hinting, content assist, unit test generation** or **documentation generation**, using Tabnine can massively impact your coding velocity, significantly cutting down your coding time.